emondek/emondek.github.io/_posts/2015-3-18-Set-Up-DevTest-for-Azure-RemoteApp-Hybrid-Collection.md

 ---
 layout: post
-title: Deploy an Azure RemoteApp Hybrid Collection
+title: Set Up DevTest for Azure RemoteApp Hybrid Collection
 ---

 Azure RemoteApp Hybrid Collections are great when you need to publish a custom set of applications that run in a domain-joined environment and have access to on-premises resources over a Site-to-Site VPN.
 But testing out a Hybrid Collection can be challenging because you need to: